anilsimha13/DSA-practice/README.md

-# JS DSA
+# DSA

 This repository contains my Data Structures and Algorithms (DSA) learning journey using JavaScript.

-## Structure
-- Code samples and solutions for various DSA problems
-- Organized by topic and difficulty

-## How to Use
-- Clone the repository
-- Explore the folders for different DSA topics
-- Run JavaScript files using Node.js

 ## Contributing
 This is a personal learning repository.
-Feel free to fork and use for your own learning!

-## License
+### License
 This project is for educational purposes only.

+## *Things to remember!*
+- let : Can be modified
+- const : Cannot be modified
+- Strings: '', " "
+- Array : Can store any values
+- Objects: Key Value pairs